Summer Engineering Experience

 Sticky notes during the needs & requirements discussion

 After a trip to the Exploratorium in San Francisco, Jesse DeWald, our supervisor asked the team to develop our exhibit's goals and present those to our client.
 We first defined specific needs and requirements, and then each wrote our ideas on sticky notes.
-Following Birch Aquarium's expectations outlined by their CASP guidelines — Conceptual Beauty, Aesthetic Delight, Social Interaction, and Physical Exploration, we added more key points to accommodate our specific project better.
-We decided that our four main requirements are Science, Logistics, Interactivity, and Inclusivity.
+Following Birch Aquarium's expectations outlined by their CASP guidelines — Conceptual Beauty, Aesthetic Delight, Social Interaction, and Physical Exploration, we added more essential points to better accommodate our specific project.
+After grouping sticky notes, we decided that our four main requirements are Science, Logistics, Interactivity, and Inclusivity.

-Before the presentation, Sam Knight, the board of UCSD Alumni Association, visited us and gave us advice on how to make our presentation more compelling.
-Afterward, we presented in front of the Birch Aquarium staff, who approved our specified needs and requirements!
+Before the presentation, Sam Knight, the board of UCSD Alumni Association, visited us and gave us advice on how to make the speech more compelling.
+Afterward, we presented in front of the Birch Aquarium staff, who approved our specified needs and requirements.

 Stage 2 (Week 4-6)

-After the initial project introduction, our work became more intensive.
+After the project kick-off, our work became more intensive.
 We spent a week developing various ideas for the actual exhibit.
 With hammers, foam, hot glue, PVC pipes, and the like, we turned our thoughts into physical low-fidelity prototypes.
-It was a truly busy and productive time!
+It was a hectic and productive time!

 By the end of the week, we generated twenty-five concepts, from which we built twenty prototypes, and finally selected seven of those prototypes to keep developing.

 Low-fidelity prototypes on the table, some were not shown.

-Selected 7 projects, which are Wave Maching Game, Water Harp, Sprine, Make a Wave, Pan Flute, Bubble Project and the Maze.
+Selected seven projects, which are Wave Matching Game, Water Harp, Spine, Make a Wave, Pan Flute, Bubble Project, and the Maze.
 Please click each project for details.

 The following week, Nan came to the Envision Maker Studio to check our progress.
 She gave comments on each of the seven selected projects.
 After that, we reviewed and pared our ideas down to three projects, which were Spine, Waving Matching Game, and the Maze.

 Our next task was to refine and create three mid-fidelity prototypes.
-Therefore, we were divided into three groups to increase efficiency:
+To increase efficiency, the supervisor divided us into three groups.